Review

 Most of the older Snaders blended well with the 1954 film footage for matched lighting, but this one has a completely different lighting & is the most obviously spliced-in number.

-An original-to-the-film Studio Telescription performance of surprising glory is the jump-jazz or Texas boogie-woogie genius of Amos Milburne performing his 1950 classic Bad Bad Whiskey (1954).
-Milburn is a singer much more to my tastes.
+Amos Milburn An original Studio Telescription performance of surprising glory is the jump-jazz or Texas boogie-woogie genius of Amos Milburne performing his 1950 classic Bad Bad Whiskey (1954).
+Milburn is a singer very much to my tastes, & all his other Studio telescriptions are reviewed on the Amos Milburn page.

 Milburne had ups & though as an entertainer, instead of the continuous top success his talent merited.

-He would destined to write a number of jump-jazz drinking songs in order to live up to an exectation.
+He was destined to write or perform a number of jump-jazz drinking songs in order to live up to an expectation.
 To make a living, he was often stuck on an endless journey of one-night-stand performances, until his health gave out.

 Sitting at the piano in his smart white suit, handsome as a devil, Amos is backed by the Paul Williams Band.
 His position as one of the formative pioneers in the development of rock 'n' roll is clear from this performance, which makes it all the more damnable that the rise of rock diminished the commercial success of jump-jazz artists like Amos Milburn or Louis Jordan, who contributed so much to that change in public taste.